lozzd/octopus-energy-rates-card/README.md

 * If the price is above `highLimit`, then the row is in red
 * If the price is above `mediumLimit`, then the row is coloured orange
 * if the price is above `lowLimit`, then the row is coloured dark green
-* if the price is below 'lowLimit', then the row is coloured green
+* if the price is below `lowLimit`, then the row is coloured green
 * These are reversed if `exportrates` is set to `true` (export rates have only 3 colours, red, orange and green)
-* Cheapes rate is coloured in light green / light blue
+* Cheapest rate is coloured in light green (above 0) / light blue (below 0)
 * If Target Rate entity is included in the config, the target hours will be highlited in Navy Blue

 #### Screenshots